Nielsvanbree/Pineapple-Engine/README.md

 const listParams = {
   orderId: "order_01GECZNFYAZHJVS2C8HA7PBYSP"
 };
+const options = {
+  limit: 10, // Optional item limit to query for
+  exclusiveStartKey: undefined // Optional exclusiveStartKey };

-// The Pineapple Engine figures out what index and keys to use as query or filter attributes and always strives for the most efficient query const { items, lastEvaluatedKey } = await Payment.dynamodb.list( listParams,
+// The Pineapple Engine figures out what index and keys to use as query or filter attributes and always strives for the most efficient query const { items, lastEvaluatedKey } = await Payment.dynamodb.list( listParams, options,
-  10, // Optional item limit to query for undefined, // Optional exclusiveStartKey
   (params) => {
     // Callback with the constructed params object as a value that will be send to the DynamoDB query command.
 You can change the object any way you like at this point and the output should always be a valid params object that the DynamoDB query command can understand.
     // Use this callback if you need any non-standard Pineapple query behaviour, such as filtering on price > 100.